Return to Home Page of Big Sky Fishing.Com

 There are not that many books or other media available about the Hi-Line, most likely owing to the areas relatively out of the way location and thin population.

-This page consists of various books that are either about the Hi-Line region specifically, the Great Northern Railroad, or books that provide good information about the Hi-Line along with other info about Montana.
+This page consists of various books about the Hi-Line region specifically, the Great Northern Railroad, or books that provide good information about the Hi-Line along with other info about Montana.

 For ease of browsing, the page is divided into 4 sections, depending on the theme of the book.
-The following themese are covered : History Books, Great Northern Railroad History Books, Rodeos and Cowboys, and General Montana Travel.
+The following themes are covered : Hi-Line and General Montana History Books, Great Northern Railroad History Books, Rodeos and Cowboys, and Montana Map Books.

 The Hi-Line: Profiles of a Montana Land